To Westport

 Friday 2 June

 Warm night.
 Woke to a rather grey morning with promise of sunshine at 9.
 Fruit juice and more chat than off to Moira, a smart little town not far away.
 We had a full Irish breakfast and coffee at Fina then wandered round an extensive garden centre that started with a few plants outside the door on the street.
-We were looking for buddliea but none in sight.
+We were looking for buddliea for the garden but none to be found.

 Then we drove to a nearby RSPB bird sanctuary.
 Birdsong was everywhere.
 We walked along a wooden boarded path through a wooded area then out onto the marshes to a hide where we were mesmerised by many black headed terns from our viewing post.